PRACTICAL ADVICE ON INFECTION CONTROL

 If you spend the day out of the house at work or out among the public then shower again on returning home, this time washing the hair without fail (ever noticed how dirty your hair gets if you spend a day in a city, only now it may not just be dirt that hitched a ride home with you).

-Change in to different clothes once home and wash or maybe spray the clothes you wore outside with a dilution of G101 or disinfectant.
+Change in to different clothes once home and wash or maybe spray the clothes you wore outside with a dilution of G101 or a strong solution of liquid detergent and water.
 You must not use anything with bleach in it as this will harm the clothes.

 Clean your teeth and use mouthwash just before bedtime.